SciML/SciMLDocs/docs/src/showcase/symbolic_analysis.md

 ### Attempting to Solve the Equation

-In this tutorial we will look at the pendulum system:
+In this tutorial, we will look at the pendulum system:

 ```math
 \begin{aligned}